EPISODE 488

 You know, he had piles of medical journals, these important articles.
 I said, “Well, the problem is if you, first of all, they’re in a pile.
 Every day you look at them, you’re feeling guilty because you haven’t read them.”
 That’s draining energy.
 Secondly, you don’t have them when you need them.
 We created what we called a just-in-time reading system.
 Now, we would do this digitally, but back then, it was paper.
 We went through the journals.

 He would tear out the two or three articles that he was really interested in.
 But the problem is, if you read them but are not implementing them now, you forget.
 We would tear them out, and we created a just-in-time.
 We don’t use the term filing system, and we use the finding system.
 So we created a finding system where he could file those articles so that when he was getting ready to do surgery on that particular thing, he could find it and have it immediately.
-He looked at me, and he said, “You know, they didn’t teach me this in medical school.”
+He looked at me and said, “You know, they didn’t teach me this in medical school.”
 Yet it’s so important because it really separated him as someone who really was on top of what was going on.

 Yeah, that’s really an important thing to point out, that you don’t learn this stuff in medical school, law school, any kind of university, or in high school.
 You’re kind of left to your own devices.
 I don’t know all the practical stuff about how to balance your budget, how to maintain focus and traction, and how to be entrepreneurial.
 None of that’s taught in school.